HoTuMinh/Database-Systems/notes/chap1.md

 - **data model**: is a type of data abstraction used to provide this conceptual representation (easier for users to understand and use)
 - in object-oriented and object-relational databases, the abstraction process includes not only the data structure but also the operations on the data $\rightarrow$ **abstract operation**

-- **transaction**: an executin program or process tat includes one or more database accesses
+- **transaction**: an execution program or process that includes one or more database accesses
 - **online transaction processing (OLTLP)** applications: ex. when several teenagers're booking tickers for a movie
 - transaction properties
   1. **isolation**: ensures that each transaction appears to execute in isolation from other transactions